 - 55% of borrowers want to see even more changes to the Public Service Loan Forgiveness (PSLF) program, arguing the Biden administration’s recent improvements don’t go far enough.
 That said, 33% of borrowers are satisfied with the increased accessibility and don’t think further adjustments are needed.

 If you asked student loan borrowers, as we did in December 2020, how they envisioned the then-prospective Biden administration would affect their repayment, you were likely to see some smiles.
 Nearly 7 in 10 (69%) borrowers polled then expected positive ramifications, a stark increase from the 19% of respondents to a similar question in January 2017 as Donald Trump was being installed in Washington, D.C.

 Borrower confidence in the Biden administration didn’t come out of nowhere.
 The candidate-turned-president campaigned on various student loan relief measures, including a $10,000 shot of forgiveness for each federal loan borrower.
 Even in July 2021, after six months of the administration not taking a meaningful step toward mass forgiveness, 60% of borrowers still expressed optimism in our survey about the end of the federal moratorium on loan payments.

-Despite the helpful student loan freeze on interest and payments that the Biden administration has extended four times (the moratorium in early April was extended through Aug.
+Despite the helpful student loan freeze on interest and payments that the Biden administration has extended four times (the moratorium in late August was extended through Dec.
 31), some borrowers have lost hope for further relief.
 Just 42% now expect additional positive impact arriving from the White House.